3dem/relion-documents/source/Onthefly.rst

 Not all options of all |RELION| jobs, or all of the parameters of the *Schedules* themselves can be controlled from the ``relion_it.py`` GUI.
 You can still control all of these through manually editing the ``relion_it_options.py`` file.
 For this, use double underscores to separate ``SCHEDULENAME__JOBNAME__JOBOPTION`` for any option.
-Some options are already in the default file and would need to be edited.
+Some options are already in the default file, but any other options can be added.
-Other options can be added to the file.

 E.g. to change the number of 2D classes (``nr_classes``) in the ``class2d_ini`` job of the the ``proc`` Schedule, you can add the following line to the  ``relion_it_options.py`` file: